 One-half of the fourth-year students may elect work in the syphilis clinic which covers a period of about six weeks.
-In addition to diagnostic and treatment procedures students are required to do field work on the epidemiology of patients treated in the clinic.
+In addition to diagnostic and treatment procedures students are required to do field work on patients treated in the clinic concerning social and preventive aspects of medicine.

-3. PREVENTIVE MEDICINE: PRINCIPLES OF PUBLIC HEALTH AND EPIDEMIOLOGY.
+3. PREVENTIVE MEDICINE: PRINCIPLES OF PUBLIC HEALTH AND EPI-DEMIOLOGY.
 A course of lectures intended to provide the student with the preventive point of view in the practice of medicine and also to acquaint him with the organized forces working for the advancement of public health.